dseddah/academic-budget-bert/README.md

+(just a quick fork to test various things and not mess with upstream)

 # Training BERT with Compute/Time (Academic) Budget

 This repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.